Health care executive’s killer evades police for fourth day as backpack, DNA and bullets offer clues into his identity

 NYPD investigators appear to be getting closer to a possible identification of the suspected shooter, two people briefed on the investigation said late Friday.

-Investigators are working to track the suspect’s potential whereabouts with the help of thousands of investigative leads, including facial recognition technology and traces of DNA which could help find the killer, the people briefed on the probe said.
+Investigators are working to track the suspect’s potential whereabouts with the help of thousands of investigative leads, including traces of DNA which could help find the killer, the people briefed on the probe said.

 Investigators are still working to verify the information as of Saturday.